 In 2006, Ron Crouse, the Education Coordinator of MSWCD took over as the event coordinator.
 The competition continued to grow and reached a record 32 teams in 2008.
 In 2009 it was clear that Oregon Envirothon needed further support to improve and expand so Oregon Envirothon became established as a 501(c)(3) domestic non-profit corporation and recruited a board of directors including Crouse and Woodward.

 In 2017, OFRI took over as the primary event coordinator of the competition.
-In 2018, the board of directors expanded to include Garrett Duyck, an Envirothon alumni and NRCS Conservationist, Grant Pease, also an alumni, Reynold Gardner, of Oregon Department of Education, and Wes Crawford, FFA Advisor of Sutherlin.
-By the end of 2018 Crouse retired from MSWCD but continued on as a Board Director and volunteer.
+By the end of 2018 Crouse retired from MSWCD but continued help as a volunteer.

 In 2020, the outbreak of the COVID19 virus caused many Envirothon programs to cancel their competitions that year.
 Oregon Envirothon was able to move the competition from the in-person event to online exams.
 Students were able to send in their oral presentations via video recordings, per usual.
-Once the event concluded, Julie Woodward retired from a storied tenure on the Board of Directors but continued to support the program as a volunteer.
+Once the event concluded, Julie Woodward retired from a storied tenure but continued to support the program as a volunteer.